Vaginal yeast infections and thrush

 • Discharge – thick, white, sometimes cottage cheese-like

-• Yeast infections do not smell bad
+• Yeast infections usually do not smell bad, but may smell yeasty, like bread

 • Yeast infections often occur after taking antibiotics